 Remember, these are the average prices based on multiple stores, and they may fluctuate depending on where you’re located and which store you’re shopping at.

-There is a ridiculous amount of cheap fruits, vegetables, meats, and other healthy foods that you can buy, and some you can even keep in the freezer.
+There is a ridiculous amount of inexpensive fruits, vegetables, meats, and other healthy foods that you can buy, and some you can even keep in the freezer.
 Don't forget to have a look locally at nearby farms and farmers markets as local can also be cheaper, especially when in season.

 Bananas are simply amazing.
 They’re loaded with vitamins and fibers that can help with weight loss and improve your immune and digestive systems.
 Bananas are also quick and easy and can be taken anywhere at any time.
 Bananas are typically priced at around $0.60 per pound, making them one of the cheapest and most affordable fruits around.

 In terms of taste, berries are easily our personal favorite out of all fruits, and there are plenty to choose from as you work on your grocery list.
 Berries are packed with nutrients and vitamins to help support your immune system.
 Berries are typically priced around $2-3 a pound, making them another cheap and healthy fruit.
-Berries pair well with oats and yogurt for a quick and easy meal or snack.
+Berries pair well in your smoothie or yogurt for a quick and easy meal or snack.
 Opt for frozen berries for an even more thrifty option!

 Baked, roasted, sweet, skinned, whatever!
 Potatoes and sweet potatoes are excellent sources of vitamins, minerals, and nutrients.
 The best part about potatoes is their versatility.
 There are many different ways to prepare potatoes to fit your food preferences.
 Potatoes are easy to prepare and taste great with roasts, steak, or soups and stews.
 Depending on the type of potato, prices can range anywhere from $0.90 to $2 per pound.